lizru/lr-heart-disease/README.md

 ## Overview

 The model uses features such as age, chest pain type, blood pressure, cholesterol, ECG results, and others to identify individuals at risk of heart disease.
-Logistic Regression is used as the classifier in a preprocessing pipeline that handles scaling, encoding, and missing value imputation.
+Logistic Regression is used as the classifier in a preprocessing pipeline that handles scaling, encoding, and missing value imputation. *This project is for educational purposes only and is not intended for clinical use.*

 ## Contents